American Academy of Achievement

-The American Academy of Achievement, colloquially known as the Academy of Achievement, is a nonprofit educational organization that recognizes some of the highest-achieving people in diverse fields and gives them the opportunity to meet one another.
-The academy also brings together the leaders with promising graduate students for mentorship.
-It hosts an International Achievement Summit, which ends with an awards ceremony, during which new members are inducted into the academy.
+The American Academy of Achievement (colloquially known as the Academy of Achievement) is a nonprofit corporation that recognizes high-achieving people in diverse fields and gives them the opportunity to meet one another.
+The academy also brings together leaders with promising graduate students for mentorship.
+It hosts an International Achievement Summit, which ends with an awards ceremony during which new members are inducted.